ClassicalMoser/eslint-plugin-import-boundaries/README.md

 **Auto-fixable**: ❌ No - These require configuration changes or architectural decisions.

-### Ancestor Barrel Import
+### Ancestor Directory Import

-When importing from an ancestor barrel (would create circular dependency):
+When importing from an ancestor directory (would create circular dependency):

 ```
-Cannot import from ancestor barrel '@application'.
+Cannot import from ancestor directory '@application'.
 This would create a circular dependency.
 Import from the specific file or directory instead.
 ```

-**Full ESLint message format**: `"Cannot import from ancestor barrel '{{alias}}'.
+**Full ESLint message format**: `"Cannot import from ancestor directory '{{boundaryIdentifier}}'.
 This would create a circular dependency.
 Import from the specific file or directory instead."`

 **Examples**:

-- Alias style: `Cannot import from ancestor barrel '@application'.
+- Alias style: `Cannot import from ancestor directory '@application'.
 This would create a circular dependency.
 Import from the specific file or directory instead.`
-- Absolute style: `Cannot import from ancestor barrel 'src/domain/entities'.
+- Absolute style: `Cannot import from ancestor directory 'src/domain/entities'.
 This would create a circular dependency.
 Import from the specific file or directory instead.`

 **Auto-fixable**: ❌ No - Requires manual fix to import from specific file/directory.